-I want to make stuff.
-This website shows some of the software and web projects I made.
+I just want to make stuff.
+This website shows some of the software and projects I made.
 It has been my hobby ever since my parents gave me my first LEGO set.

 Most of my projects I store and share on Github or Bitbucket but not everything is public.
 A more complete list of my professional and educational career would be my curriculum vitae, or my less detailed LinkedIn.

 I have been making websites since I first found out Netscape came with a program called Composer.
 The internet was so simple back then!

 The Stemwegwijzer is a small web-app that points you to the nearest polling station, measured in walking/cycling distance.

 During the 2017 general elections the app was a first of its kind.
 We deployed it for all general and municipal elections since then.

 Tresoar, the Frisian archives, stores many old maps from the region in their archives.
 This website makes these available.
 It filters them when you focus on a specific region, and you can view them together with other old and up-to-date maps and spatial information.